 - Negative thoughts can damage growth.

-- Negative thoughts risk relapse.
+- Thoughts of negativity risk relapse.

 - Negative thoughts intensify struggles and everyday bumps.